Argentine comics: Political instability

 After the 1966 coup d'état, the comics industry suffered from both some censorship and from recurring economic downturns.
 The 1968 biographic graphic novel of Che Guevara by Oesterheld and Breccia was removed from circulation by the government and the originals destroyed.
 Nevertheless, action comic magazines such as El Tony and D'Artagnan continued to publish both foreign and local creations.
 In 1967 Robin Wood's Nippur de Lagash debuted in D'Artagnan, and in 1969 a sequel to the Eternauta was published.

 Fontanarrosa's Inodoro Pereyra premiered in 1971 in Córdoba's Hortensia magazine, which became one of the few successful Argentine magazines from outside Buenos Aires.
 The satirical humor magazine Satyricón was launched in 1972, though tightening government censorship led to its closure in 1974.
 The same problem led Quino to put an end to Mafalda in 1973, after which he moved to Italy.
 Caloi created Clemente in 1973 as a secondary character in a comic strip centered on Bartolo the tram conductor; Clemente would however soon overshadow the conductor and became a fixture on the Clarín back page until his own death in 2012.

 From their exile in Europe, Muñoz and Sampayo created Alack Sinner in 1974, which was later published in Argentine magazines such as Super Humor and Fierro.
 In 1975 Trillo and Altuna started one of the longest lived newspaper strips, El loco Chávez, published in Clarín.

 In 1976 while working on a politicized sequel of the Eternauta that was being published in Skorpio, Oesterheld was kidnapped and disappeared by military government forces.
 A year later his four daughters, all leftist students, disappeared as well.

 1978 saw the birth of satirical current events magazine Humo® by Andrés Cascioli and Ediciones de la Urraca.
 One of the first attempts of erotic comic was the 1979 Las puertitas del Sr. López by Altuna-Trillo, later published in Humor and Fierro (1984).

 Renaissance

 The return of democracy in late 1983 ended years of military censorship.
 A new cultural wave started in several arts.
+In 1978 still under the dictatorship the satirical magazine Hum® (short for Humor Registrado or "Trademark Humor") had been created, which would growingly feature artwork and comics by notable artists, running monthly until 1999.
 Applying the specialized anthology format in the tradition of magazines like the French Métal Hurlant and Pilote, Argentine creators began publishing Fierro; The magazine had a 100 issue run, from 1984 until 1991.
 In 2006, the newspaper publisher Página/12 initiated a second volume of the magazine.